JabRef/user-documentation/en/Installation.md

 ### JabRef 5.x

-> JabRef 5.x requires JRE 11
+JabRef 5.x is distributed with a bundled Java Runtime Enviornment.
+There is no need for any Java installation anymore.

 ### JabRef 4.x